clcollins/golang-s2i/README.md

 Success!
 We now have a compiled Go application inside of a Docker image, created by passing the contents of a git repo to Source to Image, and without the need to have a special Dockerfile for our application.

-The application image just built includes not only the application, but its source code, test code, the Source to Image scripts, Golang libraries, _and most of the Debian Linux distribution_ (because the Golang image is based on the Debian base image).
+The application image just built includes not only the application, but its source code, test code, the Source to Image scripts, Golang libraries, _and much of the Debian Linux distribution_ (because the Golang image is based on the Debian base image).
 The resulting image is not small:

 ```
 $ docker images | grep go-hello-world